Gumboot Friday overview

 How you can get involved

 We need people like you to get your schools, workplaces, and organisations involved on May 28 to raise money for free kids counselling.
-When you register to fundraise, you will be given access to a downloadable 'gumboot fundraising kit' and we will post you a 'piggy boot' ton collect funds in on May 28.
+When you register to fundraise, you will be given access to a downloadable 'gumboot fundraising kit'.

 100% of funds raised go to Counselling sessions through the Gumboot Fund and the age range is now permanently 5-24yrs of age (inclusive)